AaltoGIS/IntroSDA/source/tutorials/git-basics.rst

 Tutorial 0 - Meeting Git and Noppe
 ==================================

-This tutorial covers the very basics of version control using Git/GitHub and the **Noppe** cloud computing environment that we use for programming on this course.
+This tutorial covers the very basics of version control using **Git/GitHub** and the **Noppe** cloud computing environment that we use for programming on this course.
 After this tutorial you should be able to start working on the programming Exercises in Noppe.
-In the basic workflow, you will repeat these steps when working on the Exercises:
+In the basic workflow, you will repeat the following steps:

 1. `Start Noppe computing instance`_
 2. `Clone your personal Exercise repository from GitHub`_
 3. `Add changes`_
 4. `Commit changes`_
 5. `Push changes to your personal Exercise repository in GitHub`_

-These steps can be completed either using the `JupyterLab git plugin`_ (we recommend this option for beginners) or using `Git from the command line`_.

 The following tutorial will teach you step-by-step how you can start working on the Exercises using the CSC Noppe cloud computing environment.